With a bit more empathy and understanding, we'd all be happier and safer sharing the roads. Here are 10 key points for drivers.

 6. We're moving faster than you think

 There probably isn't time for you to pull out of that side road when we're coming towards you on the main road.
-There definitely isn't time for you to overtake us, brake, and turn left into a side road.
-Cyclists move faster than you might think….
+Or for you to overtake us, brake, and turn left into a side road.
+Cyclists move far faster than you might think….

 7. Anger is often fear

-It's frustrating when you're driving and someone foolishly pulls out on you or cuts you up.
-Maybe you blare the horn to remonstrate.
-Imagine what it's like when what's at stake isn't a dented bumper and your no-claims bonus but the very real risk that you'll be heading to hospital in ambulance.
-In this high-risk situation, your body dumps adrenaline into your system, ready for fight or flight.
-That's where a cyclist's swearing and the gesticulating comes from.
-That flash of anger?
-It's not road rage: it's fear.
+It's frustrating when you're driving, and someone foolishly pulls out on you or cuts you up.
+Imagine what it's like when what's at stake isn't a dented bumper, but the very real risk of serious bodily harm.
+It’s in this moment that a cyclist might swear or make a gesture…That flash of anger isn’t road rage: it's fear.

 8. Close passes are dangerous

 Highway Code Rule 163 tells drivers to 'give motorcyclists, cyclists and horse riders at least as much room as you would when overtaking a car'.
 Horse riders tend to be given space, with drivers passing wide and slow.
 Unfortunately, cyclists are often passed by cars far, far closer.
 One wobble from the cyclist or a misjudgement from the driver and someone is likely to hit the tarmac… so let’s make sure that everyone keeps their distance.

 It probably was annoying when you saw that cyclist jumping a red light.
 It's equally annoying, with more serious potential consequences for others, when drivers exceed the speed limit.
 But not all cyclists jump red lights and not all drivers speed...

 A bad move from one cyclist or one driver shouldn’t leave us associating all cyclists or all drivers as bad road users.
 Let’s just agree that we’ll all try our best to use the road well, rather than creating a them-and-us situation.